faenrandir/a_careful_examination/documents/questions/questions.md

 ## The Book of Abraham

 In his translation of the facsimiles, Joseph pointed to [specific characters and gave a specific translation](https://imgur.com/2a5sban).
-However, the characters on the facsimiles (_not_ the vignettes, but the characters describing the vignettes) have been translated by both [BYU](https://archive.org/stream/SnsnTranslation#page/n4/mode/1up) and non-Mormon scholars.
-[The Book of Abraham lds.org essay](https://www.lds.org/topics/translation-and-historicity-of-the-book-of-abraham?lang=eng) concedes: "None of the characters on the papyrus fragments mentioned Abraham’s name or any of the events recorded in the book of Abraham.
+However, most of the characters on the facsimiles (_not_ the vignettes, but the characters describing the vignettes) have been translated by both [BYU](https://archive.org/stream/SnsnTranslation#page/n4/mode/1up) and non-Mormon scholars, and although not all characters are perfectly legible, [the translation does not match](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=8598&context=etd).[^some_argue_for_matches]

+To underscore, [the Book of Abraham lds.org essay](https://www.lds.org/topics/translation-and-historicity-of-the-book-of-abraham?lang=eng) concedes generally: "None of the characters on the papyrus fragments mentioned Abraham’s name or any of the events recorded in the book of Abraham.
 Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham..."

 Why do the translations of the facsimile characters not match up?[^consider_section_10]